d4n3sh/thedaneshproject/content/posts/2009-07-06-installing-ps3mediaserver-on-fedora-11.md

 ---
 Most of my movie and audio files are on my Linux box.
 Currently, I use [ps3mediaserver][1] to get all my media across to my PS3 which is my media center.
 Aaaaa&#8230; the simplicity is just amazing.

 PS3mediaserver is Java based and getting it set-up is a breeze.
-Here&#8217;s how,
+Here's how,

 1. Download the tar package.
 Remember to download the most recent version.
 [Look here][2]